Jules-Albert de Dion: Dreyfus affair and L'Auto

 The roots of both the Tour de France cycle race and L'Auto (L'Équipe), a daily sporting newspaper, can be traced to the Dreyfus affair and de Dion's passionate anti-dreyfusard opinion and actions.

 Opinions were heated and there were demonstrations by both sides in the Dreyfus affair.
-Historian Eugen Weber described an 1899 conflagration at the Auteuil horse-race course in Paris as "an absurd political shindig" when, among other events, the President of France (Émile Loubet) was struck on the head by a walking stick wielded by de Dion.
-He served 15 days in jail and was fined 100 francs, and his behaviour was heavily criticised by Le Vélo, the largest daily sports newspaper in France, and its Dreyfusard editor, Pierre Giffard.
+Historian Eugen Weber described an 1899 conflagration at the Auteuil horse-race course in Paris as "an absurd political shindig" when, among other events, de Dion struck the President of France, Émile Loubet, on the head with a walking stick.
+De Dion served 15 days in jail and was fined 100 French francs, and his behaviour was heavily criticised by Le Vélo, the largest daily sports newspaper in France, and its Dreyfusard editor, Pierre Giffard.

-As a result, de Dion withdrew all his advertising from the paper, and in 1900, he led a group of wealthy 'anti-Dreyfusard' manufacturers, including Édouard Michelin and Adolphe Clément, to start a rival daily sports paper, L'Auto-Velo, and compete directly with Le Velo.
+As a result, de Dion withdrew all his advertising from the paper, and in 1900, he led a group of wealthy "anti-Dreyfusard" manufacturers, including Édouard Michelin and Adolphe Clément, to start a rival daily sports paper, L'Auto-Vélo, and compete directly with Le Vélo.
 De Dion and Michelin were also concerned with Le Vélo – which reported more than cycling – because its financial backer was one of their commercial rivals, the Darracq company.
 De Dion believed that Le Vélo gave Darracq too much attention and him too little.
 After a legally enforced change of name to L'Auto, it in turn created the Tour de France race in 1903 to boost falling circulation.

 De Dion was an outspoken man who already wrote columns for Le Figaro, Le Matin and others.
 His wealth allowed him to indulge his whims, which also included refounding Le Nain jaune (The Yellow Gnome), a fortnightly publication which "answers no particular need."